-Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made from trade.

 164) Consider a country that produces only two goods: kayaks and coconuts.
 Suppose it is possible for this country to increase its production of kayaks without producing fewer coconuts.
 In this case, its current output combination is efficient.